postmanlabs/labs-docs/src/pages/docs/postman/collaboration/adding-private-network.md

 ---

-Publish the APIs that your team uses internally to the private API network.
+Share the APIs that your team uses internally to the private API network.
 Your team can learn about and access these APIs and start using them right away.

 ![Team APIs](https://assets.postman.com/postman-docs/privNetworkTopPage.png)